If your cat is disrupting your sleep at night, know there is hope that you can find relief. Here is how.

 A study at the University of Messina Faculty of Veterinary Medicine found that cats may adjust their eating and sleeping schedules to match up with the schedules of their caretaker.

 Your cat is capable of maintaining a low level of activity at night, even sleeping for much of that time.
-As you encourage your cat to do that, here are 5 tips to help you succeed:
+Here are some tips to help you succeed in making that happen.

-1. If your kitty is up and around an hour or two before your bed time, enjoy some play time with your cat.
+If your kitty is up and around an hour or two before your bedtime, enjoy some play time with your cat.
 This may help work off some pent-up energy and create a need for your cat to rest, and perhaps sleep.

-2. Serve your cat a late night snack about thirty minutes before bed time.
+Give your kitty something to eat about thirty minutes before bedtime.
 We all tend to relax a little after a meal, and this might also curtail any hunger for cat food until morning.

 For information on easy to clean cat beds, visit my blog post How to Choose a Cat Bed

-4. I personally know some cats that found this free music to be very relaxing.
+I personally know some cats that found the free music described below to be very relaxing.
 You can play it on YouTube to see if it helps your cats to sleep.
 Just copy and paste the video title you see below into YouTube search.
 The video plays the music, so no additional steps are necessary.
 Here is the title:

 528 Hz Healing Music for Stressed Cats – Cat Purring Sounds & Healing Frequency

-5. An article published by The Ohio State University College of Veterinary Medicine informs us that providing activity for your cat during the day may result in your cat sleeping more at night.
+An article published by The Ohio State University College of Veterinary Medicine informs us that providing activity for your cat during the day may result in your cat sleeping more at night.
 So whether or not you are home during the day, provide some amusement for your cat.
-Some suggestions:

 For information on cat trees and scratching posts, visit my blog post How to Choose a Cat Tree

-During the night your cat will probably not be asleep the entire time, being inclined to take a series of catnaps rather than one eight hour long sleep.
+During the night your cat will probably not be asleep the entire time, being inclined to take a series of catnaps rather than one eight-hour long sleep.
 Your cat may periodically wake up, move around, might even leave the room.
 Hopefully this will happen without your sleep being disturbed.
-I’ve lived this scenario, I know you can make it can happen.

 This happy and cooperative arrangement is possible because cats are not necessarily driven to hunt and roam only at night.
 They are not nocturnal, they are crepuscular, meaning they are active at dusk and dawn.
 While they can see much better than humans in low light, they cannot see in total darkness.